Research

 Working papers

-Can Tax Incentives Bring Brains Back?
-Returnees Tax Schemes and High-Skilled Migration in Italy (with Jacopo Bassetto)
+Tax Incentives and Return Migration (with Jacopo Bassetto)

 In the media: Lavoce.info, L'Opinion, Domani, Il Foglio, Radio 1, Il Post, Radio 24